 Rootmaker grow bags used in this episode click here

 There’s a few easy tips you can follow to help increase the health and productivity if your tomato plants, that you can do right now, in your garden.

-4. We do recommend cutting suckers from your plant.
+3. We don’t recommend cutting suckers from your plant.
 Many gardeners encourage the removing of suckers which is additional growth between the stem and the branch in its joint (pictured below).
-Removing these does decrease the yield the yield, but in some cases could increase the health of the plant.
+Removing these does decrease the yield , but in some cases could increase the health of the plant.
 Leaving them on, these suckers will create additional growth to the plant which will in turn create more opportunities for tomatoes.
 Ultimately it is at the discretion of the gardener whether or not to remove them, but we see no need to.

-5. Spray your tomatoes, organically of course.
+4. Spray your tomatoes, organically of course.
 Ingredients; 2 tablespoons of liquid seaweed and 1 tablespoon of liquid molasses per 1 gallon (3.79 liters) of chlorine free water.
 You want to do this every 2 weeks through the growing season.
 The liquid seaweed increases the sugar levels in the tomato plant.
 The benefit is the plant will be more susceptible to colder weather as fall approaches, which may allow the tomato plants to withstand freezing temperature because the sugar levels in the stem are higher than they otherwise would be.
-The liquid molasses stimulates and increases the microbial bacteria on the plant.